Information about the IVEProject

 administrator a CSV file with their students’ information and this is uploaded into the system.
 Online groups are formed by the administrator containing approximately 1~5 students from each of the countries.
 Hence, each group would

-only see the students they are partnered with.
+only see the students they are grouped with.
 Participation in the forums involves posting and replying using student-created text, audio, and video posts.
 Students can also add links and other multimedia to their posts.
 Almost

 Teachers are encouraged to monitor the forums and give feedback to students.
 Teachers are also offered resources to help their students reflect on their participation.
 There is no obligation to assign grades to students for their participation, but teachers are strongly encouraged to do so.
 All teachers are included in a separate teachers’ group where they can exchange ideas and information.